Druva Pricing 2026

 - Free tier: No free tier available

 Druva offers 5 pricing tiers: Phoenix Business, Phoenix Enterprise, Data Center Enterprise Plus, Microsoft 365 Backup, Endpoint Backup.
-Standard paid plans include Phoenix Business at $7/resource, Microsoft 365 Backup at $4/user, Endpoint Backup at $8/device.
+Paid plans include Phoenix Business at $7/resource, Microsoft 365 Backup at $4/user, Endpoint Backup at $8/device.
 The Phoenix Enterprise plan is multi-site enterprises requiring draas and advanced management.

 Compared to other backup & recovery software, Druva is positioned at the budget-friendly price point.